 The City of Lee's Summit has participated in the NFIP since April 3, 1978 so FEMA can offer flood insurance protection to ALL residents and property owners, not just those located within the designated SFHA (100-year flood zone).

 Residents can contact the Environmental Specialist in Public Works at 816-969-1800 for help in determining if their property is located within the SFHA on the FEMA FIRM.
 However, FEMA's Flood Map Service Center provides easy electronic FIRMs for public use, as well.
 The City has prepared step-by-step instructions to aid residents and businesses in finding a property on FEMA's Flood Map Service Center.

 According to the NFIP, residential and commercial buildings located in the SFHA (100-year flood zone) with mortgages and/or loans from federally-regulated or insured lenders are required to carry flood insurance.
 Flood insurance rates are determined by FEMA and your insurance agent.
 More information on flood insurance rates, requirements and claims can be found on FloodSmart.

-If a resident or business feels their property has been incorrectly included in the SFHA, they can visit FEMA's LOMA to determine how to request a Letter of Map Amendment (LOMA).
-In most cases, an elevation certificate will be required as part of the process, which is available on NFIP Elevation Certificate and Instruction.
-Some NFIP publications are located in Lee's Summit City Hall but all of the current NFIP publications are located on FEMA's NFIP publications.
+If a resident or business feels their property has been incorrectly included in the SFHA, they can visit FEMA's LOMA website to determine how to request a Letter of Map Amendment (LOMA).
+In most cases, an NFIP Elevation Certificate will be required as part of the process and is also available on FEMA's website.
+Some NFIP publications are located in Lee's Summit City Hall but all of the current NFIP publications are located on FEMA's NFIP publications webpage.

-In addition, any type of work to be performed in the designated SFHA (earthwork, tree clearing/plantings, commercial development, residential addition/shed, etc.) will require a Floodplain Development Permit from the city engineer prior to starting any such work.
+In addition, any type of work to be performed in the designated SFHA (earthwork, fill or excavation, tree clearing/plantings, commercial development, residential addition/shed, etc.) will require a Floodplain Development Permit from the City engineer prior to starting any such work.